z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 * in the ingress control logic, the destination ToR always sends a HULA packet back on the reverse path if the queue length is better.
 But this is not necessary if it came from the best path.
 Can you improve the code?
+* the hula packets on the congested path may get dropped or extremely delayed, thus the destination ToR would not be aware of the worsened condition of the current best path.
+A solution could be that the destination ToR uses a timeout mechanism to ignore the current best path if it doesn't receive a hula packet through it for a long time.
+How can you implement this inside dataplane?

 ### Troubleshooting